Soheil Behnezhad

 I am an Assistant Professor of Computer Science at Northeastern University.

 I am broadly interested in theoretical computer science.
 Much of my work focuses on the theoretical foundations of big data algorithms.
-This includes sublinear algorithms, parallel algorithms, streaming algorithms, dynamic algorithms, and graph sparsification.
+This includes sublinear time algorithms, parallel algorithms, streaming algorithms, dynamic algorithms, and graph sparsification.

 Office: WVH 348